 In fact, it would be easy to spend your entire vacation on Coronado, especially if you have small children or babies uninterested in sightseeing.
 There’s a town beach, a bike path, a golf course, parks, shops, and numerous restaurants.

-Because there were six of us on this trip, we booked two separate rooms on the same hallway, both of them facing the San Diego Bay.
+Because there were six of us on this trip, we booked two separate rooms in the same hallway, both of them facing the San Diego Bay.
 One was a Bay View King Room and the other a Bay View King Suite.
 The suite had two smaller rooms, a bedroom and a sitting area with a pullout couch.
 The king room was generously sized with a large bathroom and closet.
 The suite also had two closets, which kept things tidy as we had ample space for all our belongings.
 My in-laws offered to stay with the boys in the suite, and this proved perfect.
 The four of them enjoyed time together playing games, watching TV, and just hanging out on the balcony, while my husband and I felt like we had our own mini-vacation.

-The decor in the rooms was simple and beachy, with an emphasis on bringing the outdoors in via large sliding-glass doors and generous balconies with seating.
+The decor in the rooms was simple and beachy, with an emphasis on bringing in the outdoors in via large sliding-glass doors and generous balconies with seating.
 I loved getting up in the morning and enjoying a cup of coffee (each room has its own Keurig) while watching birds fly across the water of the bay, tinted pink from the sunrise.

 For the more budget-conscious, there are rooms that face the Loews’ lovely little marina or the lawn areas that separate the resort’s buildings.
 It’s also possible to book rooms that face the pool (although these might end up being a bit loud and might not be a good idea for families with kids who take naps during the day).
 Families seeking even more space and privacy can book Bayside Suites, located in self-contained cottages that are separate from the rest of the resort, directly over the bay.

 My kids are older, but when they were little I’m sure I would have taken advantage of the resort’s cribs, childproofing kits, potty seats, and other family-friendly amenities.
-Judging by the number of small children and babies in the pool area (including one who was only a few weeks old), I’m guessing this is a very comfortable place for families with littles to stay.
+Judging by the number of small children and babies in the pool area (including one who was only a few weeks old), I’m guessing this is a very comfortable place for families with little ones to stay.

 Note that the room rate does not include a resort fee of $26 per room, per night, and that parking is also extra (self-parking is $29; valet is $33).

 My kids are unabashed fans of the pool area at the Loews Coronado Bay.
 In fact, I had a hard time getting them to leave and ended up changing our itinerary several times so that they could spend more time there.
 There’s a large pool designated just for kids and two smaller pools, one for adults and one with a net set up for pool volleyball.
 Table tennis, ladder ball, and a giant chess set are all on hand on the pool deck, and there are also basketball nets on the tennis courts adjacent to the pool area.
-The cheerful and friendly staff are on hand to provide balls, pool noodles, towels, snacks, and water as well as beverages from the bar (I was a big fan of the Cucumber Margarita, kind of a cross between a salad and a cocktail).
+The cheerful and friendly staff are on hand to provide balls, pool noodles, towels, snacks, and water as well as beverages from the bar (I was a big fan of the Cucumber Margarita, kind of a cross between a salad and a cocktail) .
 Regular games and tournaments are a feature of pool life here — my younger son was very excited when he won a free smoothie at the limbo contest.

 Of course the Loews also has a beach right across the street, to which they will happily ferry their guests along with chairs and boogie boards.
 But since the ocean water was cold during our stay (it was early April) and since there were so many other kids to play with in the pool area, my boys managed to take a California beach vacation without going to the beach once.
 Matt and I did take our morning runs along the ocean, because I wasn’t going to waste the opportunity to spend some time near the waves.

-The boys also were uninterested in riding bicycles into town (again, they wanted to play with the other kids at the pool), so Matt and I left them with their grandparents.
+The boys were also uninterested in riding bicycles into town (again, they wanted to play with the other kids at the pool), so Matt and I left them with their grandparents.
 We rented beach bikes at Action Sports, right on the marina at the resort.
 The shop offers kids bikes, tag-along tandems, and bikes with child seats for families; they also have helmets and locks available.
 I wasn’t impressed with the quality or condition of the bikes, which were a bit creaky and rusty, especially since they cost $60 a day to rent.
 But they served just fine to take us into town and on the bike path that circumnavigates the main area of Coronado.
 I did end up with a flat tire and it took more than half an hour for someone on the staff to drive into town and give me a new bicycle to use.
 We were given a discount on our rental to make up for the inconvenience.

 The resort offers so many activities that we didn’t even come close to trying all of them.
 On a return visit I’d love to rent kayaks and take them out on the smooth waters of the bay.
 There are surfing classes in the ocean and sailing classes on the bay, and guests can rent almost any other kind of watercraft, from jet skis to stand-up paddle boards.
 And I’d definitely like to check out the yoga classes at the spa and maybe up my tennis game with the help of the onsite pro.